basic4gl-guy/jump-buggy/Documentation/Racetrack/Racetrack.md

 * Is Jump - If true, no meshes will be created for the curve, leaving a gap in the racetrack.
 * Can Respawn - If true, the Racetrack Progress Tracker component will respawn the car above this curve.
 Otherwise it will skip it and search backwards along the racetrack for a curve with "Can Respawn" set to true.
 Useful to ensure there is enough run-up before jumps etc.
 * Template - The Racetrack Mesh Template that defines the meshes that will be warped along the Racetrack Curve objects to create the final model.
 Can be left to null to use the previous curve's template.
+* Auto Adjust Length - Indicates that the curves length can be adjusted when creating a closed circuit.
+Refer to the **Creating a closed circuit** section earlier in this document.

 Buttons
 * Length (buttons) - Set the curve to a specific length.
 Also causes the meshes for the remainder of the track to be rebuilt, as if "Update Rest of track" was clicked.